 Bentleyville opens on November 23, 2019 and runs nightly thru December 28, 2019

 Here are 25 tips for your first trip to Bentleyville Tour of Lights:

 - Give back during your visit and bring an unwrapped toy or food item to donate to the Duluth Salvation Army.
 There are boxes for these donations near the entrances.
 Bentleyville has free admission, but they do appreciate any cash donation that is made at the various donation boxes throughout the display to “keep the lights on”.
 You can also find donation information on their website.

 - If it’s the weekend, Bentleyville Tour of Lights will be very crowded.
 I would highly recommend visiting during the week, if possible.
 Check the crowd calendar on their website before planning your trip, so you know what to expect.
-This year we went on a 26 degree Wednesday evening and it wasn’t very busy at all.
+One year we went on a 26 degree Wednesday evening and it wasn’t very busy at all, it was the perfect night.
 Also check the event schedule at the neighboring Amsoil Arena and DECC so you can anticipate parking issues and crowds.